 Fortnum & Mason, for example, has engaged with local councils and partnered with the Hotel School and The Clink Charity, which help open opportunities for the vulnerable, homeless, and previous offenders.
 However, obstacles to recruitment remain.
 According to Walpole's survey of members, 68% of respondents indicated there were challenges in the recruitment process.
-Chief among employees to come into work with benefits such as social events.
-Others recruit people with alternative experience such as Bremont, which employs ex-military personnel who wish to retrain and want to work in its state-of-the-art manufacturing centre in Henley-on-Thames.
-While luxury brands invest in training to equip employees with the skills they require to deliver goods and services to luxury standard, recruiting young employees can present challenges.
+Chief among them are location, lack of the right skill set and salary expectations.